2025-26 SEASON OFFICIAL RULE BOOK

 COACH'S CHALLENGE: Each team will have ONE Coach’s Challenge for ONLY score errors or incorrectly recorded fouls/timeouts.
 The team cannot challenge anything that is a referee’s judgement call.
 See below for details.

-READ OFFICIAL JERSEY POLICY BELOW: No tapping; the entire team must provide matching, clearly distinguishable light/dark jerseys.
+READ OFFICIAL JERSEY POLICY BELOW: No taping; the entire team must provide matching, clearly distinguishable light/dark jerseys.
+Non-compliant players may be ineligible to play, and violations may result in a 4-point penalty per game or a USD $50 team fine.

 2025-26 SEASON EVENT COMMITTEE